Play It Koi - Bare Root Plants Planting Instructions - Play It Koi

 Water Lotus Planting Instructions:

 To grow a lotus from a tuber, you will first want to find a nice sunny spot to grow your lotus and a suitable sized pot.
-A large lotus requires a pot 24-48 inches in diameter, medium lotuses require a pot 18-30 inches in diameter, and small lotuses require pots that are at least 12-15 inches in diameter.
+A large lotus requires a pot 24-48 inches in diameter, medium lotuses require a pot 16-30 inches in diameter, and small lotuses require pots that are less than 5 inches in diameter.
 Keep in mind, if you choose a pot with holes in it and plan to place the pot in a pond or water garden, it is likely that the lotuses will eventually start to grow outside of the pot.

 Once a pot and a spot are chosen, fill the pot with amended soil, leaving approximately 4 inches at the top.
 Fill the pot with water until it rises about 2-3 inches above the soil.
 Next, plant the tuber with the growing tips pointed up.
-It may be necessary to weight the tuber with some stones to make sure the tuber does not float to the top of the pot.
 Note: It’s important NOT to bury the tuber completely in the soil as it may rot - be sure the tips are uncovered.

 Water hardness, the accumulation of minerals in the soil, can affect the growth of lotuses that are not grown in ponds.
 To prevent this, flush out the water in the soil by overfilling the pot.
 While unnecessary, it still may be beneficial to apply this process to pots submerged in a pond as well.
 Lotuses also require at least 3-4 weeks of temperatures above 80°F to start blooming.
 To speed up the process, you can place an aquatic water heater in the container for a month.
 In colder climates, it is important to protect the tubers from freezing during the winter.
 Koi fish have a habit of sometimes disturbing the soil, while goldfish don’t usually cause problems.
 If your koi are starting to interfere with your lotus pots, place some stones over the soil to prevent damage.